mongodb-partners/MongoDB-RAG-Render/README.md

 -  Let’s head over to our MongoDB Atlas user interface to create our Vector Search Index.
 First, click on the “Search” tab and then on “Create Search Index.”
 You’ll be taken to this page (shown below).
 Please click on “JSON Editor.”
     ![image](https://github.com/utsavMongoDB/MongoDB-RAG-NextJS/assets/114057324/b41a09a8-9875-4e5d-9549-e62652389d33)

-- Next input the values as shown in the below image and create the Vector.
+- Next, input the values shown in the image below and create the Vector.

   ````
     {
-      "fields": [
+      ields": [
         {
           "type": "vector",
           "path": "text_embedding",